Linux for ARM development boards

-- Debian Wheezy, Jessie or Ubuntu Trusty, Xenial based.
+- Armbian Linux is availble as Debian and Ubuntu based images.
 Compiled from scratch,

-- Install images are reduced to actual data size with small reserve,
+- Install images are reduced to actual data size and resized at first boot,

 1234.
 You are forced to change this password and create a normal user at first login,

 - Ethernet adapter with DHCP and SSH server ready on default port (22)

-- Wireless adapter with DHCP ready if present but disabled (/etc/network/interfaces, WPA2: normal connect or AP mode)
+- Wireless adapter with DHCP ready if present but disabled.
+You can use armbian-config to connect to your router or create AP

 - NAND, SATA, eMMC and USB install script is included (nand-sata-install)

 - Login script shows: board name with large text, distribution base, kernel version, system load, up time, memory usage, IP address, CPU temp, drive temp, ambient temp from Temper if exits, SD card usage, battery conditions and number of updates to install.